straider/coding-dojo/IDEs/Eclipse/README.md

 - In Java Perspective:
     - Create package com.github.straider.dojo.groovy.eclipse in src/main/groovy/;
     - Create package com.github.straider.dojo.groovy.eclipse in src/test/groovy/;
-    - Create groovy Class HelloWorld, with public static void main() method;
+    - Create Groovy Class HelloWorld, with public static void main() method;
     - Create Groovy Test Case class HelloWorldTest with superclass GroovyTestCase that has HelloWorld class under test;
     - Allow JUnit 4 to be added to the classpath;
     - Follow TDD Rhythm: RED-GREEN-REFACTOR.

 # Notes

+- Dark Theme: Editor colour theme is not good;
+- It requires manual Subversion synchronization;
 - Does not help much in following TDD, since it works best if class under test already exists;
 - Does not generate test method for method;
 - Coverage report does not reach 100%.